prominenceai/deepstream-services-library/docs/api-infer.md

 DslReturnType dsl_infer_tis_primary_new(const wchar_t* name,
     const wchar_t* infer_config_file, uint interval);
 ```
-The constructor creates a uniquely named Primary TIS.
+This constructor creates a uniquely named Primary TIS.
 Construction will fail
 if the name is currently in use.

 **Parameters**